Children in the Israeli–Palestinian conflict: History

 J. Kuttab refers to the First Intifada as the "children's revolt" because youth "possessed a new spirit that challenged the occupation" and inspired even adults to action.
 James L. Gelvin has written that the "paradigmatic symbol" of the First Intifada was "unarmed Palestinian children throwing stones at Israeli tanks."
 Approximately 90 percent of young males and 80 percent of young females engaged in some form of activism.
 The much more violent Second Intifada (2000–2005) was led by adults in the Palestine Liberation Organization following the collapse of the 1993 Oslo Accords.

 A 2007 survey showed that 17 percent of the Palestinian population is made up of children under the age of five, and 46 percent under 15.
 In 2012, it was estimated that the densely populated Gaza Strip had a population of 1.7 million, over 800,000 of whom are children.

-Siman-Tov family, who were murdered on 7 October 2023, in Nir Oz massacre.
+Siman-Tov family, who were murdered on 7 October 2023, in Nir Oz attack.

 Rock-throwing and firebomb attacks by Palestinians on Israeli residents have been described as regular occurrences in the West Bank, and in many cases they directly affect children.
 Israelis have recounted incidents in which Palestinians targeted children on school buses, and report that in Hebron they "routinely throw stones at children in the playground."
 According to the IDF, Arab snipers have fired at cars containing children, and rockets from Gaza have landed in locations that are typically frequented by large numbers of children.

 A UN draft report on children in armed conflict, scheduled for publication in mid-June 2015 and prepared by Leila Zerrougui for the Secretary-General of the United Nations, reportedly recommended adding both Israel and Hamas to the "List of Shame" due to repeated violations of children's rights.
 Human Rights Watch wrote to Ban Ki-Moon on 27 April requesting that the names of Israel and Hamas remain on the list in the context of reports that Israel had been lobbying to have its name removed.
 Israel denies it has lobbied the UN over this.
 Inclusion in the list requires that a pattern of multiple instances of repeated abuses of children be evidenced.
 Human Rights Watch cited in its 2014 report on events in the Israeli–Palestinian conflict over the preceding year nearly a dozen cases of Palestinian children killed by Israeli security forces and over 1,200 Palestinian children injured.
 In addition, 41 incidents in which school facilities were damaged, classes interrupted, and students injured by IDF forces were registered.
 Palestinian armed groups, the reports also noted, had launched in the same period some 63 rockets into Israel from Gaza, resulting in disruptions to the schooling of over 12,000 Israeli children.